 Above all things, trust your goat.
 They are pretty hardy if given a good clean shelter.
 As long as they have a thick coat and housing that is out of the wind and snow they will do just fine.

 If you have been nervous about housing a buck for your herd I hope you found some helpful tips and encouragement here.
-Above all things education is your best tool.
+Above all things, education is your best tool.
 Research, ask questions and visit other farms in your area.
 Seeing how others house their goats and bucks will be quite helpful.

-I was able to visit quite a few homesteads and I took the best from each to come up with my own layout.
-Try it and if it doesn’t work change it.
+I was able to visit quite a few homesteads when I first started out, and I took the best from each to come up with my own layout.
+Try it, and if it doesn’t work, change it.
 There are no rules with goats, and they will be the first to tell you!!